 About the course

 This programme is an employment-based route available to high-quality graduates with at least three years’ work experience who will earn a salary during the year’s training.
-This non-modular programme runs for one year and successful completion will lead to the award of Qualified Teacher Status (QTS) only.
+This non-modular programme runs for one year and successful completion will lead to the award of Qualified Teacher Status (QTS).

 The salaried programme offers:

-- school-based training, with 23 days spent at the University of Greenwich
+- school-based training mainly at Heronsgate Primary School, with 23 days spent at the University of Greenwich

 - a experienced personal tutor who will support you throughout your year